trixiahorner/Atomic_Red_Team/README.md

 <br>
 <br>

-5. Now we will use Atomic Red Team to test Bluespawn and see if it picks up on anything.
-In the powershell window, navigate to the atomic red team directory and install the proper yaml modes
+5. Now I will use Atomic Red Team to test Bluespawn and see if it picks up on anything.
+In the powershell window, I navigate to the atomic red team directory and install the proper yaml modes
 ```
 C:\Users\adhd> cd C:\AtomicRedTeam\invoke-atomicredteam\
 C:\Users\adhd> Install-Module -Name powershell-yaml